MicrosoftDocs/xamarin-docs/docs/ios/platform/healthkit.md

 - **iOS 8 (or greater) Device** – An iOS device running the latest version of iOS 8 or greater for testing.

 > [!IMPORTANT]
-> **NOTE:** Health Kit was introduced in iOS 8.
+> Health Kit was introduced in iOS 8.
 Currently, Health Kit is not available on the iOS simulator, and debugging requires connection to a physical iOS device.